jorgenkraghjakobsen/ifx_lab/README.md

 # ifx_lab

-## Collection if instruments manual (How to use)
+## Collection of manuals

 * * * * *

     $ git clone https://github.com/jorgenkraghjakobsen/ifx_lab.git

-    $ cd ifx_lab/node
+    $ cd ifx_lab/node/

-    $ npm i
+    $ npm install

     $ npm start

 * * * * *
-### Then you should be able to see the instruments at localhost:3000, click on a instrument and see the manual.
-If you wish to add another instrument, you can add it to the database in node/data/instrument.db, and the website should automaticly update when you restart the node program.
+### After running it you should be able to see the instruments at localhost:3000.
+To see a manual, click on a instrument.
+If you want to add another instrument, you should add it to the Sqlite3 database, which is located in node/data/instrument.db, and the website should automaticly update when you restart the node program.